rajchovatiya31/Deep-RL/readme.md

 - There is problem with A2C agent.
 It does not work in Windows.
 And also there is some error in trainig loop.

 - A3C agent can not terminate loop it self after training completed due to multiprocessing.
 Program must be terminated manually.

+- SAC algorithm not working due to pytorch inpalace operation error.